Task 03 - Deploy to Azure

 Description

 In this task, you will deploy the chat application to Azure.
 You will build a Docker image and push it to Azure Container Registry.
-You will then make use of the Azure App Service that you created in the first exercise to host this application.
+You will then deploy this image to the Azure Container App that was created in the first exercise.
 You will then verify that the application is functioning as expected.

 Success Criteria